A Strange Return

 🕳️ What I Fell Into

-I would spend hours on StumbleUpon.
-No plan, no productivity.
-Just dive after dive into strange corners: Flash games with no instructions, manifesto blogs, forums that felt like secret rooms.
+It reminded me of how I found the web in the first place.
+I used to spend hours on StumbleUpon- no plan, no productivity, just landing on random pages over and over.
+Flash games with no instructions, manifesto blogs, forums that felt like secret rooms.
 Places that didn’t explain themselves and didn’t need to.

 🌀 What I Wanted to Make

 What I wanted to make wasn’t clean or cohesive.
-It was weird, not in the aesthetic sense, but in the way it resisted explanation.
+It was weird- not in the aesthetic sense, but in the way it resisted explanation.

 🧩 How I’m Showing Up

-I don’t think the weird web needs saving.
-But I do think it needs participants.
+I don’t think the weird web needs saving, but I do think it needs participants.

-The structure of this site, and the way it unfolds, is how I’m showing up.
-Not everything is meant to resolve cleanly.
-Some parts loop.
-Some ideas might not make sense until later.
+The structure of this site is how I’m showing up, I guess.
+Not everything is meant to resolve cleanly- some parts loop, some ideas might not make sense until later.
+I’m not sure that’s a problem to fix.

 🪞 If You’ve Felt It Too